Got one of those shiny Mac laptops, but Linux has you realising computer freedom is best?

-NOTE: Using the latest version of macOS Sierra, the csrutil tool may have been removed.
-If the csrutil is unavailable for whatever reason, don’t despair, simply go into the directory that you downloaded refind into and run refind-install.
+NOTE: Using macOS from Sierra onwards, the csrutil tool may have been removed.
+If csrutil is unavailable for whatever reason, don’t despair, simply go into the directory that you downloaded refind into and run refind-install.
 Earlier, you noted down this folder, so just cd to it, for example:

 Once you have done that, install rEFInd:

 (if you are prompted for a password, note that this is your own mac password).